SonnyMonroe/mit-2025-hackathon/readme.md

 _March 27, 2025_

+**⚠️ Tutorial currently under construction.
+Will be "official" on April 1, 2025**

 This will allow you to build Lightning Network Apps ("L-Apps") without putting real funds at risk.
 And then convert that app to real Bitcoin/Lightning.

 Tutorial for the MIT Bitcoin Hackathon 2025.
 Register [here](https://mitbitcoin.devpost.com/) to participate and head to the discord to ask questions.

-**⚠️ Tutorial currently under construction.
-Will be "official" on April 1, 2025**
+In this tutorial we will setup **LNBits** and connect to Voltage lightning node running on **MutinyNet**.
+Then building our own app to send/recieve lightning payments based on the **LNBits API**.

-### LNBits can be used to:
+**LNBits can be used to:**
 - Request and Send payments
 - Create separate wallet for each user/object
 - Every action is available via a simple [API](https://v1.lnbits.com/docs)

+**MutinyNet is used to:**
+- Allow you to experiment with lightning without using real bitcoin

 ### Expectations:
 - **In this tutorial you will learn:**
     - how to get onto a testnet,
     - transact on the testnet in the browser,
     - build a simple python app which transacts in a website.
-- **Prior Experience:**
+- **Pre-Requisites:**
     - no prior bitcoin/lightning experience
     - some familiarity with coding is helpful
-    - no installs or computer setup needed if you chose the repl.it track
+    - no installs or computer setup needed if you chose the repl.it track, so you'll need a (free-version) [repl.it](https://repl.it) account
-    - traditional localhost install if you chose the local/docker track
+    - *=_or_ run a docker container locally track so you'll need docker installed locally for this one
 - **Duration:**
     - 45 minute - Setup
     - 45 minute - Hello world demo

->**Tutorial Selection:** If you are doing this tutorial live (online or in-person at the hackathon) you'll have it easier because we can send you testnet coins when you're setup.
-Which makes your setup easier and you can continue below.
+_**Following Along:** If you are doing this tutorial live (online or in-person at the hackathon) we'll send you testnet coins when you're setup._

->If you are following this tutorial before/after the hackathon you'll need a slightly more complicated setup, head over here for those [instructions](./two-node-setup.md)
+_But if you are following this tutorial before/after the hackathon you'll need a slightly more complicated setup to get those coins yourself, head over here for those [instructions](./two-node-setup.md)_

 ---